|

 $325.00

 costs in collecting and delivering Why's semen to you.
-Should your mare not take on the first shipment we will provide
+Should your mare not take on the first insemination we will

 Please email us if you wish to use PayPal and we will send you an invoice.